19balazs86/PlayingWithDistributedLock/README.md

 I used the [Polly library](https://github.com/App-vNext/Polly "Polly library") to wait and retry to acquire a lock.

 [Distributed caching in ASP.NET Core](https://docs.microsoft.com/en-ie/aspnet/core/performance/caching/distributed?view=aspnetcore-2.2 "Distributed caching in ASP.NET Core") is another useful tool.
+[EasyCaching Provider.](https://www.c-sharpcorner.com/article/using-easycaching-to-handle-multiple-instance-of-caching-providers "EasyCaching Provider.")

 You can find some inline comments in the code.